ctb/titus-blog/src/2017-pof-things-im-excited-about.rst

 All of that.

-Read Yowziak, Schaffner, and Sabeti's article, `"Data sharing: make outbreak research open access. <http://www.nature.com/news/data-sharing-make-outbreak-research-open-access-1.16966>`__
+Read Yowziak, Schaffner, and Sabeti's article, `"Data sharing: make outbreak research open access." <http://www.nature.com/news/data-sharing-make-outbreak-research-open-access-1.16966>`__

 There are horror stories galore about what bad data sharing does, but one of the most affecting is in this `New Yorker article <http://www.newyorker.com/magazine/2014/07/21/one-of-a-kind-2>`__ by Seth Mnookin, in which he quotes `Daniel MacArthur <https://macarthurlab.org/people/>`__;